 A converted try at the start of the second half gave Munster the advantage and a quick burst of two tries and a penalty at the end of the third quarter pushed the score along to 5 – 23 with Munster well in control.

 However, Ulster had the last say with a wonder try from Letterkenny’s Mya Alcorn, the youngster breaking from deep to finish off under the posts for Ulster’s second try.
-Lisa Mullen added the conversion to give a final score of Ulster U18 12 Munster U18 23.
+Mullen added the conversion to give a final score of Ulster U18 12 Munster U18 23.

 Munster competed the Inter-provincial Grand Slam, replacing Ulster U18 as champions, in this highly entertaining series.